ashish-1-a/product-management/README.md

 # Product Management System

+Backend NGINX Note

+For the current assignment, NGINX is configured for the frontend and API reverse-proxy routing.
+The backend is directly exposed on port 8000 for local testing and easier API verification.

+In a production deployment, the backend port would typically remain internal and API traffic would be routed through NGINX / Load Balancer, with HTTPS, access controls, rate limiting, and other security policies applied at the edge.

+This setup keeps the assignment simple to run and test locally while following a more production-oriented architecture for future deployment.

 A production-minded full-stack Product Management application built using React, TypeScript, FastAPI, PostgreSQL, SQLAlchemy, Alembic, Docker, Docker Compose, and Nginx.

 The application provides complete product CRUD operations along with search, status filtering, pagination, validation, error handling, health checks, database migrations, and persistent PostgreSQL storage.